CONNECT is coming soon to your community!

 Check back shortly for updated information about where CONNECT is going next, when we’re coming to your community, and what you can do to prepare.
 Follow our blog for detailed updates as we gain new statewide partners, roll out system enhancements, and move into new regions!

 The expansion of the CONNECT Electronic Referral System aims to foster statewide clinical-community linkages and inspire a collaborative culture among service providers in Montana.
 By the end of the 2-phase expansion, CONNECT will exist in every part of the state.
-A system enhancement will then link each of the 13 regional systems together to form a statewide referral network, meaning that you can refer a patient or client to any provider in Montana through CONNECT.
+A system enhancement will then link each of the 13 regions together to form an interconnected statewide referral network, meaning that you can refer a patient or client to any provider in Montana through CONNECT.

 All types of clinicians and other service providers are encouraged to utilize CONNECT to refer patients to community support services, as described in the Patient-Centered Primary Care Collaborative’s definition of medical neighborhood: